 Clearly social media is a huge influence on the advent of this golden age.
 Most of the crises we mentioned in 2017’s rich stew of brand damage were either born on social media (such as Presidential tweets) or were fanned by the extreme reactions of people on social media.

-Heck, even PWC’s Oscar meltdown was allegedly helped by the fact that one ofthe partners was busy posting selfies with Hollywood stars and got distracted from the job in hand.
+Heck, even PWC’s Oscar meltdown was allegedly helped by the fact that one of the partners was busy posting selfies with Hollywood stars and got distracted from the job at hand.

 But it’s not just a social media driven phenomenon.

 Technology generally has a huge part to play in this.
 For example - the fact that every consumer has a video on their smartphone and the means to post their efforts within seconds of an ugly incident taking place is a massive factor.

 But there are also generational factors.
 I am the father of two Millennials so I think that generation is pretty wonderful and gets a bad rap.
 But it is true that they are more engaged with brands and have different expectations.
 So, Millennials can be a very bad enemy when a brand misbehaves.